Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Semantic Condition: Key Ideas

+The \code{if} statement in \figref{fig:monoOut} is not output monotonic, which causes inlining to be \unsound.
+As another example, the statement \code{l := crLock()} from \figref{fig:viper-intro-wildcard} is not output monotonic.
+Indeed, executing it in a state $\varphi'$ with ownership of both \code{Q(a)} and \code{Q(b)} might result in a state with ownership of both \code{Q(a)} and \code{P(l,b)}, while executing it in a state $\varphi$ with ownership of \code{Q(a)} only results in a state with ownership of \code{P(l,a)}.
+While $\varphi'$ is a state with more resources than $\varphi$, the resulting states are not comparable, which violates output monotonicity.

-\paragraph{Practical use cases.} While any framing statement is monotonic, the converse does not hold.
+\smallParagraph{Practical use cases.} While any framing statement is monotonic, the converse does not hold.
 In particular, a number of useful patterns are monotonic but not framing.
-One example is the statement \code{exhale $\fpointsto{\code{x.f}}{\_}{\code{perm(x.f)}}$}, which releases all available ownership to \code{x.f}.
+One example is the statement \vipercode{exhale} $\fpointsto{\code{x.f}}{\_}{\code{\textbf{perm}(x.f)}}$, which releases all ownership to \code{x.f} held by the method execution.
 It is monotonic since it always verifies and the resulting state contains no permission to \code{x.f}, but it is not framing because permission to \code{x.f} cannot be framed around it.
-A similar statement is used in RSL-Viper to transfer resources under a modality. \vipercode{open P} in VeriFast, where \code{P} is a predicate, behaves similarly: It exchanges some non-zero ownership of \code{P} with \code{P}'s body.
-Even though the statement is monotonic, it is not framing, since, in general, the more ownership of \code{P} is owned, the more ownership of \code{P} is exchanged.
-Another example of a monotonic statement that is not framing is releasing some non-zero fractional ownership of a resource (wildcard in Viper, dummy or existential fraction in VeriFast), e.g., when calling a trusted library function that requires read access to a heap location.
+A similar statement is used in \rslviper{} to transfer resources under a modality.
+The statement \vipercode{open P} in \verifast{}, where \code{P} is a predicate, behaves similarly, as explained in \secref{subsec:framing}.
+Even though the statement \vipercode{open P} is monotonic, it is not framing, since, in general, the more ownership of \code{P} is held, the more ownership of \code{P} is exchanged, and thus ownership of \code{P} cannot be framed around this statement.
+Another example of a monotonic statement that is not framing is releasing some \gout{non-zero}\gaurav{existentially-quantified} fractional ownership of a resource (wildcard in \Viper{}, dummy or existential fraction in \verifast{}), e.g., when calling a trusted library function that requires read access to a heap location.